Turkmenistan opposition leader doubts president's invitation

 "Once cleared, and our convictions lifted, we will return to the country.
 If the president is sincere, start with that," he said.

-Khamanov and others founded an opposition movement in the early 2000s but were quickly convicted in absentia of conconcting a plot to assassinate then president Saparmurat Niyazov.
+Khanamov and others founded an opposition movement in the early 2000s but were quickly convicted in absentia of concocting a plot to assassinate then president Saparmurat Niyazov.

 Opposition leaders estimate that some 600 of their supporters are currently in prison in Turkmenistan.

-Although Khamanov does not think the president's overture was sincere, he said he still planned to meet with Turkmen officials based in Austria to discuss the invitation, which was made just a day after mystery blasts rocked the outskirts of the capital, Ashgabat.
+Although he does not think the president's overture was sincere, Khanamov said he still planned to meet with Turkmen officials based in Austria to discuss the invitation, which was made just a day after mystery blasts rocked the outskirts of the capital, Ashgabat.

 The first and only official mention of the matter attributed the blasts to a blaze at a fireworks storage facility, but websites linked to opposition groups said the explosion near a military base killed nearly 200 people.